 When Should You Use PPC?

-Advertising can be used at any stage of a site’s growth.
+You should use PPC if your site is aged, but really you can use it at any stage.
 New sites can benefit from getting instant traffic (and get their investment back faster).
 Aged sites can use paid advertising to emphasize new products or put their existing products in front of new buyers.

 Now, you understand some of the factors that make both SEO and PPC valuable.
 It’s time to look at which one comes out on top when you have to make a choice.